The Third Party Litigation Funding Law Review: New Zealand

 Costs in civil proceedings are at the discretion of the court.
 The default rule is that the unsuccessful party pays at least the scale costs of the successful party.
 Funders may be liable to pay adverse costs and also to provide security for costs, which tend to be quantified generously.

 The Law Commission is presently reviewing litigation funding and class actions, after which it may recommend reform to the government.
-It is also not yet known how any reform will affect the business of litigation funding in New Zealand.
+It is not yet known how any reform will affect the business of litigation funding in New Zealand.

 3 Saunders v.
 Houghton NZHC 2229.